logo

 How is C Phrygian different from C natural minor?

 C Phrygian has a minor 2nd (D♭) while C natural minor has a major 2nd (D).
-These two scales are otherwise identical.

 What is the parent scale of C Phrygian?